John Kennedy Defends Calling Nancy Pelosi ‘Dumb’: ‘What I Said Was Accurate’

-Republican Senator John Kennedy of Louisiana is defending his recent comments about Speaker of the House of Representatives Nancy Pelosi, reports The Hill.
+Republican Sen. John Kennedy of Louisiana is defending his recent comments about Speaker of the House Nancy Pelosi, reports The Hill.

 During President Donald Trump’s rally earlier this week, Kennedy called the top Democrat “dumb.”

 “Speaker Nancy Pelosi is trying to impeach him,” Kennedy said alongside Trump.
 “I don’t mean any disrespect, but it must suck to be that dumb,” he added.

 On Friday, the senator defended his remarks, doubling down on his assessment of the San Francisco Democrat.